-If you’re planning to visit Saint Mary’s University in Winona, here's what else is there to do while you’re in the area.
+If you’re planning to visit Saint Mary’s University of Minnesota in Winona, here's what else is there to do while you’re in the area.

 Entertainment and sports

 - The Woods Disc Golf Course is Saint Mary's 18-hole course in the bluffs surrounding the campus.

 - The Great River Shakespeare Festival starts in late June each year and is held in conjunction with the Dixieland Jazz Festival.

 - Take in the beauty of Lake Park every Wednesday night, June through August, at 8 p.m. for the Winona Municipal Band concerts.
 This free outdoor concert can't be beat!

 Museums, art and history